DataDog/integrations-extras/perfectscale/README.md

 To stop using PerfectScale DataDog Integration, simply unassign your DataDog profile from a cluster.
 [Here][8] is the instruction.

-### Validation

-!!!
-Add steps to validate integration is functioning as expected !!!

 ## Troubleshooting

 Need help with the integration?
 Contact our [support][9].